-Come For A Kiss
+Come for a Kiss

 I’ll never forget my first full look.
 Towering powerfully, 1.8m x 1.8m (I’m 1.7m).
 It demands more attention than you can give in the moment.
 In the first 30 seconds I was overwhelmed.
 When I moved to take my camera out, the gold, silver and platinum began dancing, while the black on the guy’s robe pulled me in closer.
 It’s painful trying to articulate what this looked like, it’s something no 8K HD photo could convey.

 Words floating through my head: vitality, alive, powerful, voyeuristic, tender, encapsulating, consuming, glamorous, dizzying, subversive.
 The memory of seeing it is so visceral I’m struggling to formulate a coherent sentence.
+It is compelling.

 Contrast and Balance